durgagudla/EX288StudyGuide/README.md

 9. __Helm__
     - Try to practise all the labs from DO280
     - Understanding of the Helm commands, modifying the image details, updating the port details and installing the helm chart
-    -
+    - It's very easy with oc commands
+10. __Jkube__
+    - Understanding the fundamentals and practising the gudied lab is enough.

 __General exam prep resources (that you probably know if you have taken EX180)__

 - Install [Codeready Containers (crc)](https://console.redhat.com/openshift/install/crc/installer-provisioned?intcmp=7013a000002CtetAAC) to save on lab hours or experiment on your own
   - Red Hat developer sandbox also works
+  - Red Hat partner trainig portal link https://ibm.seismic.com/app?ContentId=f8d25c6e-5a6e-4db4-b542-dad3e5d902f5#/content/f8d25c6e-5a6e-4db4-b542-dad3e5d902f5
 - Get your exam environment ready early
   - To use your IBM laptop for the exam, you need to disable secure boot
+  - Use the external monitor,key board and mouse
   - [Exam PDF](https://www.redhat.com/rhdc/managed-files/tr-remote-exams-preparation-ebook-f27382-202103-en_1.pdf) (includes link to most recent ISO)
-  - May need to use an [older ISO](https://static.redhat.com/downloads/training-certification/rhrexboot-2020-08.iso)
+  - May need to use an [older ISO](https://static.redhat.com/downloads/training-certification/rhrexboot-2020-08.iso).
+Prefer windows laptop
   - If the above do not work, you may need to try a different computer
 - Exam scheduler is in a 24 hour time format.
 Be mindful of this fact.
 You will not get your exam credit back if you miss it.
 And don’t ask why I feel the need to mention this.